 - Sugar, Tea & Coffee (Only if you want to be at the comfort of your own pace and like starting the day early without disturbing others)

-During our ride, we tried to keep an average total weight of 15 kgs on our bike distributed evenly in the rear pannier bags, frame bag and on handle bar.
+During our ride, we tried to keep an average total weight of 15 kgs on our bike distributed evenly in the rear pannier bags, frame bag and on the handlebar.

 Pack Wisely for your Bike Ride